microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/onlinemeeting-getalltranscripts.md

 You can apply the [delta](calltranscript-delta.md) function on **getAllTranscripts** to synchronize and get [callTranscript](../resources/calltranscript.md) resources as they're added for **onlineMeeting** instances organized by the specified user.

 Delta query supports both full synchronization and incremental synchronization.
 Full synchronization gets all the transcripts for online meetings organized by the user.
 Incremental synchronization gets transcripts that are added since the last synchronization.
-Typically, you would do an initial full synchronization, and then get incremental changes to that recording view periodically.
+Typically, you perform an initial full synchronization, and then get incremental changes to that recording view periodically.

 For more information, see [delta query](/graph/delta-query-overview).
 For more examples, see [callTranscript: delta](calltranscript-delta.md).